kernc/backtesting.py/doc/alternatives.md

 trading strategy should be conducted, so everyone (and their brother) just rolls their own backtesting frameworks.

-If after reviewing the docs and exmples perchance you find [_Backtesting.py_](https://kernc.github.io/backtesting.py) not your cup of tea, kindly have a look at some similar alternative Python backtesting frameworks:
+If after reviewing the docs and examples perchance you find [_Backtesting.py_](https://kernc.github.io/backtesting.py) not your cup of tea, kindly have a look at some similar alternative Python backtesting frameworks: